 Just compare that to what it was 501 days ago.

-And he doubled our national debt in the process, meaning we got nothing for the money that they spent.
+Literally, we had the lowest home ownership rate in 51 years, and he doubled our national debt in the process, meaning we got nothing for the money that they spent.

 People's lives weren't better.

-Then you got this, you know, 150 billion dollars.
+Then you got this, you know, $150 billion.

 Oh, we'll give it to the Iranian mullahs.

-That's a brilliant genius idea.
+That's a brilliant, genius idea.

 That's where we are.